The Making Of Clubhouse

 An Electron app running with project navigation, an agent list, and a live Claude Code session inside it.

-Sleeping agent mascots with Wake Up button.
+Agent sleep states with Wake Up button.
 Project rail navigation between workspaces.
 Git integration in the sidebar.

 Per-agent settings with CLAUDE.MD editor, MCP server config, and Skills management.
 A working terminal.
 File tree with markdown preview.